ericoporto/CazyBatchSearch/README.md

 # CazyBatchSearch
-A way to batch search the Carbohydrate-Active enZYmes Database using Python.
+A way to batch search the Carbohydrate-Active enZYmes Database GenBank accession, using Python.

 So, you will need a file named `enzylist.csv`, in the same folder, for this to work.
 Here take this: